cmswank/nnprime/README.md

 The MirrorParameter.txt file is a good example of a parameter file, also it basically explains everything.

-also I think there needs to be a ./data/ that git is ignoring. that is where the data is saved.

-I included a python script to plot data, matlab script will come soon. that is what I will use so it will be more mature in the long run.
+I included a python extraction/plotting script, matlab extraction/plotting is in the ./data/ folder.
+I will use matlab so it will be more mature in the long run.